capric98/VS-Apple/README.md

-# VapourSynth Plugins on Apple Silicon
+# VapourSynth Plugins for Apple Silicon
 I must not be crazy :)
+Not tested yet.